reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 Can then input and compile the basic packages as follows to build a
 mini-REDUCE:

-in "arith.red", "mathlib.red", "alg1.red", "alg2.red";
+in "arith.red", "mathlib.red", "alg1.red", "alg2.red"$
+in "matr.red", "hephys.red"$
 algebraic;

+Now

+in "alg.tst"

-This will correctly process some of alg.tst.
+will correctly process most of "alg.tst".